calcium and vitamin d tablets

 The Three-Nutrient System: D3, K2, and Calcium

 Vitamin D3 is the gatekeeper for calcium entry: it governs how much calcium crosses from the intestinal lumen into the bloodstream.
 Calcium is the structural substrate: the mineral that is incorporated into the hydroxyapatite crystal matrix of bone tissue.
-Vitamin K2 is the regulatory director: it activates the two calcium-regulating proteins that determine where absorbed calcium is deposited in the body.
-Without K2, calcium that has been absorbed under the influence of D3 has no biochemical direction — it can deposit in bone matrix, but it can equally deposit in arterial walls, renal tubules, and soft tissue.
-This is the "calcium paradox" that the Geleijnse 2004 prospective study captured: populations with higher Vitamin K2 intake had 57 percent lower cardiac mortality — an outcome attributed to K2's role in activating matrix Gla protein (MGP), which prevents vascular calcification by binding calcium ions in arterial walls and inhibiting their deposition.
+Vitamin K2 is the regulatory director: it activates the two calcium-regulating proteins that influence where absorbed calcium is deposited in the body.
+Without K2, calcium that has been absorbed under the influence of D3 lacks biochemical direction — it may deposit in bone matrix, or it may deposit in soft tissue.
+The Geleijnse 2004 prospective study found associations between higher dietary Vitamin K2 intake and general cardiovascular health maintenance — an outcome attributed to K2's role in activating matrix Gla protein (MGP), which supports healthy calcium distribution in arterial tissue.
+This research is provided as general educational information about the ingredient; the TGA-permitted indication for Osteo+Core (AUST L 520792) is: "Vitamin D helps calcium absorption and a diet deficient in calcium can lead to osteoporosis in later life."

 Osteocalcin and Matrix Gla Protein: The K2-Dependent Proteins